Getting Started

 TIP

 To add a VitePress-style landing page with a hero section and feature cards, set layout: home in your index.md frontmatter.
-See the Frontmatter Reference for the full set of home layout keys.
+See VitePress Parity for the mirrored baseline, the Frontmatter Reference for home layout keys, and Extensions to VitePress for features beyond VitePress.